 We should refrain from confusing between the “Stream of zeros and ones” which are “Binary impulses recorded for future reference and interpretation” in some form, and the container in which these are held together for the time being.

 Imagine the situation where a laser computer screen is created in front of your eyes in free space where you see the information that you normally see on a computer monitor.
 The words are now floating in the air and there is no surface on which they seem to lie.
+But no such surface actually exist.
 This clearly establishes the fact that “binary stream” can exist and actually does exist independent of the “Container”.

 Without going deeper into philosophy, we should conclude that

 a) “Electronic Document means a stream of binary data arranged in such a manner that under appropriate rendition of the stream through a computer device, it produces the human experience of a readable document or an audio or a video.”

 b) A memory card or a hard disk is a device which holds the stream of binary data and makes it available to be used as a hardware which becomes part of the larger computer system that renders the human experience of a stream of binary data.

 In an earlier article, I have referred to the Trisha Defamation Case in Chennai AMM Court where I was invited by the Magistrate in a similar circumstance when the CD was already in his hands and there was no need for an external party to certify it in ordinary prudence.

 I appreciate the vision of the magistrate D. Arul Raj who correctly interpreted the law that he should not take the responsibility of writing in the judgement,

 “I viewed the contents of the CD which contained so and so information… which contravenes such and such law…etc”.

 He decided that he requires a third party to certify it and provide him a Section 65B certificate.
 In this case, I was the person called upon to do so.